- 10.1 ARE DENTAL DOG TREATS OR RAWHIDE OKAY FOR DENTAL CARE AND DO THEY WORK?

 (FYI: If you are wondering if using peanut butter would be okay, it is not.
-Peanuts are not a natural item in the canine diet and are not hyper-allergenic, mainly because they often contain molds containing aflatoxins.)
+Peanuts are not a natural item in the canine diet and are not hyper-allergenic, mainly because they often contain aflatoxins, a type of mold.)

 Another exercise is to hold your dog’s mouth open for a few seconds and reward him/her with a healthy treat when they stay still.
 Increase “the hold” until you can easily do 15-30 seconds.
 This will allow you and your vet to examine the mouth and brush the teeth.

-Rolling up the lips, touching gums and "scratching" teeth with your nails is good preparation for using dental hygiene and scaling tools.
+Rolling up the lips, touching the gums and “scratching” the teeth with your nails is good preparation for using dental hygiene and scaling tools.